To a child or adult with disabilities, your donation opens up a world of possibilities.

 At Kennedy Krieger, we’re firm believers that every mind matters.
-Thanks to heroes like you, we’re able to take a stand and advocate for kids with special needs, providing compassionate and cutting-edge educational programs that many families have been unable to find elsewhere, from our award-winning and nationally-recognized schools in Baltimore and Washington to partnerships with public school systems.
+Thanks to heroes like you, we’re able to take a stand and advocate for kids with special needs, providing compassionate and cutting-edge educational programs that many families have been unable to find elsewhere, from our award-winning and nationally-recognized schools in Baltimore and Washington, D.C. to partnerships with public school systems.

 At Kennedy Krieger, changemaking doesn’t end in the clinic or classroom.
 We believe true transformation happens when we extend our reach directly into the communities our children and adults live in.
 Outreach, education, training, early intervention support services, adaptive sports, access to resources, and therapeutic foster care programs are just a few of the ways we help children with special needs thrive outside the Institute’s walls.

 The heart of these efforts is the Maryland Center for Developmental Disabilities (MCDD) at Kennedy Krieger Institute.
 By partnering with community organizations and state agencies to provide vital resources and services throughout Maryland, the center is dedicated to helping people with intellectual and developmental disabilities achieve independence, productivity, and inclusion within their communities.